mlrun/mlrun/docs/runtimes/using-functions.md

 ## MLRun Execution Context

-In the function's handler code signature you can add context as the first argument.
+Functions can be built from standard code files or function handlers.
+To gain the maximum value MLRun uses the job `context` object inside the code.
+This provides access to job metadata, parameters, inputs, secrets, and API for logging and monitoring the results, as well as log text, files, artifacts, and labels.
-The context provides access to the job metadata, parameters, inputs, secrets, and API for logging and monitoring the results.
+- If `context` is specified as the first parameter in the function signature, MLRun injects the current job context into it.
-Alternatively if it does not run inside a function handler (e.g. in Python main or Notebook) you can obtain the `context` object from the environment using the {py:func}`~mlrun.run.get_or_create_ctx` function.
+- Alternatively, if it does not run inside a function handler (e.g. in Python main or Notebook) you can obtain the `context` object from the environment using the {py:func}`~mlrun.run.get_or_create_ctx` function.

 Example function and usage of the context object: